Expert by experience How Emma handled feeling lonely

 I’ve learned from every rough patch

-And while it may sound like a cliché, what’s really helped Tara is to talk about her feelings.
+And while it may sound like a cliché, what’s really helped Emma is to talk about her feelings.
 ‘It was difficult at first.
 But it does help.’